-Aside from the increase in budget, Horizon 2020 intends to provide major simplifications through a unified set of rules.
-It will combine all of the research and innovation funding currently provided through the Framework Programmes for Research and Technical Development, the innovation related activities of the Competitiveness and Innovation Framework Programme and the European Institute of Innovation and Technology.
+Aside from the increase in budget, Horizon 2020 will provide various simplifications through a unified set of rules.
+It will combine all of the research and innovation funding previously channeled through the Framework Programmes for Research and Technical Development, the innovation related activities of the Competitiveness and Innovation Framework Programme and the European Institute of Innovation and Technology.

 The proposed support for research and innovation under Horizon 2020 aims to:

 - Strengthen the EU’s position in science.
 This will provide a boost to top-level research in Europe, including a significant increase in funding for the very successful European Research Council.